 The project features a hybrid mass timber-steel system over a below-grade concrete base, and showcases a long-span architecturally expressive hybrid roof constructed using warped and soaring mass timber geometry.

-The team will build the primary above-grade structure with steel and glue-laminated timber (glulam) posts and beams with cross-laminated timber (CLT) floor panels.
+The team will build the primary above-grade structure with steel and glue-laminated timber (glulam) posts and beams with CLT floor panels.
 Unique to the project is its hybrid Gerber girder design—a system that typically uses horizontal steel members, or girders, to frame an efficient continuous structure.
 However, in this project, it will use both steel and glulam.
 The signature-warped geometry of the atrium skylight is achieved via the faceting of CLT panels paired with a triangulated steel frame.
-The lateral system will be comprised of a steel-braced frame, concrete core, and CLT panels acting as lateral diaphragms.
+The lateral system will be comprised of a steel-braced frame, concrete core and CLT panels acting as lateral diaphragms.

 This lighter-weight, exposed hybrid mass timber structure offers several benefits.
 With the building’s overall weight significantly reduced, the project can lessen its use of concrete and foundation requirements, which in turn reduces the embodied carbon of the building.
 It also curbs the seismic weight of the building’s structural system, allowing for agile and more efficient lateral force-resisting elements—and boosting the facility’s performance in the event of an earthquake.